acm-uiuc/publications/Groot_EOH2017_Poster/README.md

 # Groot Poster for EOH 2017

 Project Groot presentation for the Engineering Open House 2017.
-It was presented at the ACM@UIUC Office on March 10th and 11th 2017.
+It was presented at the ACM@UIUC Office on March 10~11th, 2017.

 ## Abstract